isovector/certainty-by-construction/src/book/4-relations.lagda.md

 ## Overconstrained by Dot Patterns

 But first, one last subtle point about unification.
-Rather surprisingly, we successfully implemented `suc-mono`, without encountering the dreaded "not sure if there should be a case" problem.
+Rather surprisingly, we successfully implemented `def:suc-mono`, without encountering the dreaded "not sure if there should be a case" problem.
 How can that have happened?
 We can get a sense of the unification algorithm going on behind the scenes by explicitly binding our implicit arguments: